splunk/public-o11y-docs/gdi/opentelemetry/components/kubelet-stats-receiver.rst

              - container.memory.rss.bytes
              - container.memory.available.bytes

-Add additional metadata labels
+Add additional metadata attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, all produced metrics get resource labels based on what kubelet the ``/stats/summary`` endpoint provides.
-For some use cases, this might not be enough: use other endpoints to retrieve additional metadata entities and set them as extra labels on the metric resource.
+By default, all produced metrics get resource attributes based on what kubelet the ``/stats/summary`` endpoint provides.
+For some use cases, this might not be enough: use other endpoints to retrieve additional metadata entities and set them as extra attributes on the metric resource.

 The kubelet stats receiver supports the following metadata: